rebcabin/tangledown/README.md

     </noweb>

+### TAG CELLS CAN BE RAW OR MARKDOWN, NOT CODE

 The markdown above renders as follows.
 You can see the `noweb` one-liner raw cells above and below the code in Jupytext.
 If they were Markdown cells, they'd be tiny and invisible.
 That's 100% OK, and may be more to your liking!
 Try changing the cells from RAW (press "R") to Markdown (press "M") and back, then closing them (Shift-Enter) and opening them (Enter).
-If you mark them CODE (press "Y"), Tangledown won't work because Jupytext will surround them with triple-backticks.
+Don't mark the tag cells CODE (don't press "Y").
+Tangledown won't work because Jupytext will surround them with triple-backticks.

 <!-- #raw -->
 <noweb name="my_little_tests">